softcite/software-mentions/README.md

 ![GROBID Software mentions Demo](doc/images/screen5.png)

 When processing the PDF of a scientific article, the tool will also identify bibliographical reference markers and, when possible, attach the full parsed bibliographical reference to the identified software entity.
-In addition, bibliographical references are resolved via [biblio-glutton](https://github.com/kermitt2/biblio-glutton), providing a unique DOI, and optionally additional identifiers like PubMed ID, PMC ID, etc. and a link to the Open Access full text of the reference work when available (via Unpaywall).
+In addition, bibliographical references can be resolved via [biblio-glutton](https://github.com/kermitt2/biblio-glutton), providing a unique DOI, and optionally additional identifiers like PubMed ID, PMC ID, etc. and a link to the Open Access full text of the reference work when available (via Unpaywall).

 ![GROBID Software mentions Demo](doc/images/screen4.png)